 - Maintenance is done on the well infrastructure.

-- A pregnant woman, woman anticipating pregnancy, or an infant under the age of six months becomes a water user.
+- A pregnant person, a person anticipating pregnancy, or an infant under the age of six months becomes a water user.

 Cost Share Opportunity